rbrunetti/Specl-Tutorial-SOAPHandlerWS/README.md

     	if(analyzer.evaluate(assertion)) {
 		    generateSOAPErrMessage(soapMsg, "Author field could not be empty.");
         }
-    } catch (WSCoLException e) { // this catch errors in the assertion, but responde to client a generic message generateSOAPErrMessage(soapMsg, "Server could not respond due to validation errors in the server side SOAPHandler.");
+    } catch (SpeclException e) { // this catch errors in the assertion, but responde to client a generic message generateSOAPErrMessage(soapMsg, "Server could not respond due to validation errors in the server side SOAPHandler.");
     }
 } else if(name.equals("getBookByIsbn")) {